 - Preheat the oven to 350°F (177°C).
 Spray a 9x13 baking pan with nonstick cooking spray and set aside.

 - In a large mixing bowl, whisk together the flour, baking powder, baking soda, pumpkin pie spice, ground cinnamon, and salt.
 Set aside.

 - In a separate bowl, whisk together the pumpkin puree, oil, brown sugar, granulated sugar, eggs, and vanilla until fully combined.
 Add the dry ingredients to the wet ingredients and mix until just combined.

-- Pour the batter into the prepared pan and spread around into one even layer.
-Bake at 350°F for 30-40 minutes or until a toothpick inserted into the center of the cake comes out clean.
-If needed, cover loosely with foil for the last 5-10 minutes of baking to prevent excess browning.
+- Pour the batter into the prepared pan and spread it around into one even layer.
+Bake for 30 to 40 minutes or until a toothpick inserted into the center of the cake comes out clean.
+If needed, cover loosely with foil for the last 5 to 10 minutes of baking to prevent excess browning.

 - Remove from the oven and place the pan on a wire rack to cool completely.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, beat the cream cheese until smooth.
 Add the butter and mix for about 30 seconds to 1 minute until well combined.
 Add the powdered sugar and vanilla extract and continue mixing until fully combined, scraping down the sides of the bowl as needed.